nss-day-cohort-24/uix-company-site-round-2-lonely-alligators/README.md

-# Group Project: UIX Company Site
+# Group Project UIX: Company Site

 As a team, build the web site for a fictitious product company.
 The team gets to decide what the name of the company is, and what types of products it manufactures.
 Be creative and have fun.